worldbank/counting-people-climate-risk/docs/reproducibility.md

 Citation: World Bank, Climate Change Knowledge Platform (2024)

-“GHS-POP - R2023A” gridded population data is obtained from the European Commission, Joint Research Centre (JRC) Global Human Settlement Layer (GHSL), available from: https://human-settlement.emergency.copernicus.eu/download.php?ds=pop.
+**GHS-POP - R2023A** gridded population data is obtained from the European Commission, Joint Research Centre (JRC) Global Human Settlement Layer (GHSL), available from: https://human-settlement.emergency.copernicus.eu/download.php?ds=pop.
 The “2020” epoch global data file with “3 arcsec” resolution (“WGS84” coordinate system) is required.
 This data is required for replication from the intermediate spatial data.

 The .tif format data file (11 Gb) should be saved here: `02.input/population_ghsl/`